grnet/synnefo/docs/source/devguide.rst

 * Moved to trash and then deleted.
 * Shared with specific permissions.
 * Made public (shared with non-Pithos users).
-* Set to monitor changes via version tracking.
+* Restored from previous versions.

 Some of these functions are performed by the client software and some by the Pithos server.
 Client-driven functionality is based on specific metadata that should be handled equally across implementations.
 These metadata names are discussed in the next chapter.